codecrafters-io/build-your-own-redis/stage_descriptions/lists-06-gu5.md

 ./your_program.sh
 ```

 It will then send a series of `LPUSH` commands.
-For each command, the tester will expect the response to be the list length as a [RESP integer](https://redis.io/docs/latest/develop/reference/protocol-spec/#integers).
+For each command, the tester will expect the response to be the list's length as a [RESP integer](https://redis.io/docs/latest/develop/reference/protocol-spec/#integers).

 ```bash
 $ redis-cli